DISCLAIMER: Harry Potter and its respective characters belong to J.K. Rowling. This plot line, however, belongs to me.

 She could feel it in her bones, curling into her skin and wrapping around her abdomen like a vice.
 Things were changing, something had felt off throughout the entirety of the year.
 She growled when she couldn't discern why she felt this way, and increased her pace down the halls.

-A pop! resounded on the walls, and Hermione had her wand at the ready instantly.
+A pop! resounded against the corridor, and Hermione had her wand at the ready instantly.
 Her eyes scoured the hallway.
 She turned to her left when a shriek left her mouth.

 Dumbledore smiled brightly.
 "No, I'm afraid he's still with me.
 Well, the present me.
 Though I am also the present me, but won't be for long.
 Would you come to my office please, Miss Granger?"